 Who gets obsessive-compulsive disorder?

 It is thought that between 1 to 3 in 100 adults have OCD.
 Anyone at any age can develop OCD but it usually first develops between the ages of 18 and 30.
 Up to 2 in 100 children are also thought to have OCD.
-Read more about OCD in children and young people.
+See the separate leaflet called OCD in Children and Young People.

 How is obsessive-compulsive disorder diagnosed?